Most Small Businesses Never Sell

 Business brokers, as a category, are all over the map.
 Some run a real process: financials, a proper valuation, an OM that actually represents the business.
 A lot of them just want the listing signed.
 They’ll take a business to market at whatever fantasy number the owner wanted, hand over a thin write-up, and let it marinate for months while buyers scroll past.
 Broker review quality varies enormously across the industry, and a broker paid on percentage isn’t exactly incentivized to talk a seller down from an unrealistic number.
 A good broker does the opposite on every count: runs real comps instead of nodding along with whatever number the owner wanted to hear, pre-qualifies buyers on financing before shopping the deal around and burning the seller’s confidentiality on tire-kickers, and builds an OM detailed enough to survive the buyer’s diligence instead of getting embarrassed by it three weeks later.
 That version of the job exists.
 It’s just rarer than it should be.

 Which is how you end up with buyers doing the broker’s job for them.
 (Ask me how I know) Buyers in this market are repeat players, mostly.
 A guy buying his third HVAC company knows exactly what 2x SDE means and has read a hundred OMs.
 The seller has sold exactly one business in his life: this one.
 Sellers routinely blend what the business is worth with what it cost them personally.
-This can mean pricing in twenty years of nights and weekends, the missed family events, and suffering through the lean times into the magic number they expect at closing.
+That means pricing in twenty years of nights and weekends and missed family events into the number they expect at closing.
 The market doesn’t pay for that.
 So the buyer, not the broker, ends up walking the seller through comparable sale multiples and explaining why the number in his head isn’t the number a bank will lend against.
 That’s a rough spot to negotiate from and if you’re doing that as a seller you’ve already lost the room.

 Then there’s the stuff that will absolutely torpedo any deal.
 Owner dependency is the big one: if the business can’t function without the seller, a buyer isn’t buying a business, he’s buying a job, and he can go get one of those without a note attached.
 Customer concentration is close behind.
 Once a single customer accounts for 20% or more of revenue, plenty of buyers and their banks won’t even take a meeting, and the ones who don’t will structure around it with earnouts and bigger holdbacks, meaning less cash at closing.
 Add in books that commingle the owner’s personal spending with the business’s, a lease about to expire, or a couple of key employees who could walk off with the client list, and you’ve got a business that’s profitable today and nearly impossible to sell.